 Jesus said the proof of our discipleship is love, in obedience to His commands.
 John said He meant by that the commandments of God (1 Jn.
 2.1-6; 5.2, 3).
 We love like Jesus did when we live the commandments like He did.

 Do you want to be known as someone who loves well?
 Take up the study of God’s Law.
 Do you want to be great in the Kingdom of God?
-Meditate in God’s Law day and night (Matt.
+Meditate in God’s Law day and night (Ps.
+1; Matt.
 5.17-19).

-Are you studying God’s Law and internalizing it well?
-Expect to grow in love for God and your neighbor.
+If you are studying God’s Law, internalizing it well, and walking faithfully in it, you can expect to grow in love for God and your neighbor.

 You cannot love well without the Law, and you cannot fulfill the Law without loving well.

 Look at Jesus: He’s the proof.

 1. How might you begin to give the Law of God more of a guiding presence in your love for God and your neighbors?

 2. What goals will you set for increasing in love for God and others?